OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-revalidate-issues-in-next-js-middleware/README.md

+# 🐞 Dealing with `revalidate` Issues in Next.js Middleware

 This document addresses a common problem developers encounter when using the `revalidate` option in Next.js Middleware: unexpected caching behavior leading to stale data being served.
 This issue primarily affects situations where data changes more frequently than the `revalidate` value specifies.